 Information Science and Technology

 In Information Science and Technology, the Bachelor of Science degree consists of 120 credit hours.
-All undergraduate students in Business and Management Systems are required to complete a General Education Requirements Core, including courses in Humanities, Social Sciences, Mathematics, Science, and Communication Skills.
+All undergraduate students in Information Science and Technology are required to complete a General Education Requirements Core, including courses in Humanities, Social Sciences, Mathematics, Science, and Communication Skills.

-A common departmental core of courses in Management and Information Technology helps provide students with skills to succeed in a fast-changing and globalized environment.
+A common departmental core of courses in Business and Information Technology helps provide students with skills to succeed in a fast-changing and globalized environment.
 Information Science and Technology (IS&T) Core courses and IS&T Electives provide students with comprehensive knowledge of information technology utilization in businesses.
-These courses include business analytics & data science, database management, systems analysis, introduction to data science and management, computing internals, networks and communications, and electronic and mobile commerce.
+These courses include business analytics & data science, database management, systems analysis, introduction to data science and management, networks and communications, and cybersecurity.
 The electives for this degree consist of advanced coursework in the areas introduced by the required courses.

 Freshman Year